The benefits of weighing sourdough ingredients cannot be ignored.

-Cups/Spoons Are Not Universal Measures
+Cups & Spoons Are Not Universal Measures

-Cups and spoons vary around the world.
+Measuring cups and spoons vary around the world.
 A cup and teaspoon in Australia for example is different to a cup and teaspoon in the US.

 Cups measure by volume - this means that the cup of flour I measure will be different to the cup of flour you measure.

 Grams are a universal measure.
 A gram of flour in Australia will be the same as a gram of flour in the US.
+Digital kitchen scales provide you with precise measurements every single time.

 I did a little experiment using two different one cup measures.
 I wanted to find out exactly how accurate cups are.
 The results might actually surprise you!